 Ofqual published its algorithm used to calculate A level results when the results themselves were released.
 While there were reasons put forward for confidentiality before results were released, they deprived Ofqual and the Department of Education of the opportunity to get critical testing of their process.
 Ministers do not typically welcome critical testing of their process – but they do tend to find it preferable to critical examination of their decisions.

 DfE’s guidance or instruction to Ofqual was to ensure that there would be no material variation from previous year’s A level results.
 A significant number of teachers overpredict outcomes.
 In previous years, up to half of A level students miss their predicted grades.
 Moving to ‘just’ predictions, the thinking went, would cause the 2020 results to be seen by universities and employers as devalued.

 In 2020 the driving assumption that results should be comparable and not significantly divergent from those of previous years forced a series of unwelcome and ultimately unacceptable outcomes.

 Algorithms tend to have persistent problems with injustices, such as gender or racial biases.
-With A Levels, the problems this system failed to address were:
+With the A Level algorithm, the problems this system failed to address were:

 - It was a mixed system – some grades were teacher predicted; many more were not.
 That is always likely to be inconsistent and unfair.